Majed J. Nesheiwat Convention Center

-Majed J. Nesheiwat Convention Center (formerly the Mid-Hudson Civic Center) is a venue located in Poughkeepsie, New York, consisting of Mair Hall (a concert and convention hall) and the McCann Ice Arena (an ice skating venue).
+Majed J. Nesheiwat Convention Center (MJN Center, formerly the Mid-Hudson Civic Center) is a multi-purpose event center located in Poughkeepsie, New York, consisting of Mair Hall (a concert and convention hall) and the McCann Ice Arena (an ice skating venue).
 It was built in the 1970s as part of the general attempt at rehabilitation of the central district of the City of Poughkeepsie.
 It is located at 14 Civic Center Plaza, on a segment of what was formerly known as Market Street near the former Main Mall.
 The Poughkeepsie Grand Hotel, at 40 Civic Center Plaza, is adjacent on the same block and was originally designed to be constructed concurrently with the civic center and financed by Hilton, but the hotel construction was abandoned after the foundation was laid.
 Four years after the completion of the Mid-Hudson Civic Center, Radisson Hotels bought the hotel property and after a re-design of the original hotel plans, construction of the hotel resumed.

 The MJN Nesheiwat Convention Center, a private, not-for-profit community organization, is a dual venue comprising Mair Hall and McCann Ice Arena.
 Mair Hall is a 15475 sqft space with the capacity to host 3,050 seated spectators and large expos and trade shows.

 On December 3, 2018 the Mid-Hudson Civic Center issued a press release announcing the name change of the Poughkeepsie building to the Majed J. Nesheiwat Convention Center.
-Majed "Mitch" Nesheiwat is a long time resident and business man of Dutchess County New York.

-Nesheiwat is the Founder and CEO of Gas Land Petroleum, which distributes petroleum products for companies such as Exxon Mobil, Shell, Sunoco, Gulf, Citgo, Phillips 66, and Conoco.
+Majed "Mitch" Nesheiwat is a long time resident of Dutchess County, New York.
+He is the founder and CEO of Gas Land Petroleum, which distributes petroleum products for companies such as Exxon Mobil, Shell, Sunoco, Gulf, Citgo, Phillips 66, and Conoco.